valekuro/stargazers/README.md

 - [Stargazers Project](#project)

 # Overview
-The project is a React Native application (using Typescript) that through the Github API allows you to view the list of stargazers in a repository.
-After insert an existing username and a repository, the app will give you information about the list of users who have added the repository to their favourite.
+Stargazers project is a mobile application that allows you to get the list of users who have added a certain repository to their favourite.
+The application is realized using React Native with Typescript.

 # Libraries
+The following libraries are used for this application:
 * [react-hook-form](https://react-hook-form.com/): Library used to manage form in React
 * [yup](https://github.com/jquense/yup): Yup is a schema builder used to validate form
 * [fontAwesome](https://fontawesome.com/icons): The most popular web icon library